 Children Were Key Parts of the Conflict

 In more ways than one, World War II was the war of the children.
+You may not have been told this, but children fought and died on both sides.

 |“Youth serves the Fuehrer!
 All 10 year-olds join the Hitler Youth.”|